Diana Buitron-Oliver

 Diana Buitron-Oliver (17 April 1946 – 29 April 2002) was an American classical archaeologist and curator, specializing in Greek vase painting.

 Life

-Buitron-Oliver began her university studies at Smith College in Northampton, Massachusetts under German-American art historian Dietrich von Bothmer at the Institute of Fine Arts at New York University.
+Buitron-Oliver began her university studies at Smith College in Northampton, Massachusetts and later studied under German-American art historian Dietrich von Bothmer at the Institute of Fine Arts at New York University.
 She completed her doctoral thesis in 1976 on the vase paintings of the Greek painter Douris (c.
 500-460 BC).